 The Nemo Link Interconnector is a proposed electricity transmission cable to be laid between the United Kingdom and Belgium.
-The project primarily involves the installation of 141km-long subsea and onshore underground cables, as well as construction of a converter station and an electricity substation in each of the two countries.
+The project primarily involves the installation of 141km-long subsea and onshore underground cables, as well as the construction of a converter station and electricity substation in both countries.

-The project is being developed by Nemo Link, a joint venture (JV) of National Grid Nemo Link, a subsidiary of National Grid, the system operator for Great Britain, and Belgium’s transmission system operator Elia.
+The project is being developed by Nemo Link, a joint venture (JV) between a subsidiary of National Grid, the system operator for Great Britain, National Grid Nemo Link and Belgium’s transmission system operator Elia.
 The JV agreement to build the interconnector was formally signed in February 2015.

 Engineering design and site preparation for the project are expected to begin in late 2015, while the interconnector is scheduled to begin commercial operation in early 2019.

 The Blackfriars solar bridge, located across the River Thames in London, was opened in January 2014.